Residents of a Bridgeport SRO are told they have until the end of the day to get out

 "It's amazing what you can cook in a microwave," she says.

-She's still holding out hope that a new buyer will renovate the building but maintain affordable housing, and her job.
+She's still holding out hope that a new buyer will renovate the building but maintain affordable housing as well as her job.

-"It's an old building but it's pretty sturdy," she says with pride.
+"It's an old building, but it's pretty sturdy," she says with pride.
 "There's never going to be another building like this.
 And the deal is, I come with the building."